tidy-finance/website/docs/10_introduction.md

 <p class="caption">(\#fig:fig106)Efficient frontier for Dow Jones constituents.</p>
 </div>

 The line indicates the efficient frontier: the set of portfolios a mean-variance efficient investor would choose from.
-Compare the performance relative to the individual assets (the blue dots) - it should become clear that diversifying yields massive performance gains (at least as long as we take the parameters $\Sigma$ and $\mu$ as given).
+Compare the performance relative to the individual assets (the dots) - it should become clear that diversifying yields massive performance gains (at least as long as we take the parameters $\Sigma$ and $\mu$ as given).

 ## Exercises